Elegant-Queueing/q-backend/README.md

 ### Test
 To run the tests, run: ```mvn clean test```

+We are using Github Actions to have a CI setup where tests are run on each push to master.
+For more details about the setup, look into the folder: ```q-backend/.github/workflows```.
+To see the build histories, use the Actions tab on GitHub (next to Issues, Pull requests)

 ### Release process
 The latest commit on the ```master``` branch is considered our latest release.